Responsive Menu

 Here is a list of some unique lodging experiences in Rajasthan.

-• can book yourself a stay in the luxury tree-houses of Chandelao Garh and Jaipur.
+• can book yourself a stay in the luxury tree houses of Chandelao Garh and Jaipur.
 Sleeping amid lush greenery and enjoying all the luxuries of life is the -highlight of these places.

 • Fancied living in a palace?
 Well then, your dream will come to life in Jodhpur

-• Fan of the fresco paintings?
+• Fan of fresco paintings?
 How about living in a mansion that is laden with it?
 Book your mansion stay in Mandawa and enjoy the hospitality of rural Rajasthan.

 • Camping on the beach in the company of balmy winds and golden sands is an experience of a lifetime you can catch while lodging in Jaisalmer.

-• Sleeping in the middle of a lake in a castle is an experience only in the Lake City Udaipur Enjoy the luxury of Rajasthani culture in the absolute middle of nowhere.
+• Sleeping in the middle of a lake in a castle is an experience only in the Lake City Udaipur.
+Enjoy the luxury of Rajasthani culture in the absolute middle of nowhere.

 • In Rajasthan, you can live in rural households with the locals and enjoy their primitive lifestyle for a change in perception.
 Rusirani and Bishnoi Villages are perfect for that.